taking a nap outside a gurudwara in Delhi

 • Perch Wine & Coffee Bar is one of Delhi’s favourite cafes.
 Great coffee and food.

 • Punjab Grill is an upscale restaurant specializing in north Indian food.
-In winters, they serve an amazing sarson ka saag and makki ki roti.
+In winter they serve one of the tastiest sarson ka saag and makki ki roti in Delhi.

 India Gate